oncomouse/react-redux-webpack-starter/Readme.md

 # react-redux-webpack-starter

 This is my starter app for React, Redux, and Webpack.
-It includes redux-thunk and middleware for making API calls to an AJAX store.
-It also includes support for a persistent, immutable store.
+It includes [redux-saga](https://github.com/redux-saga/redux-saga) for side effects, including calls to APIs.
+It also includes support for a [persistent](https://github.com/rt2zz/redux-persist-immutable), [immutable](https://github.com/facebook/immutable-js/) store.
 You can use [CSS modules](https://github.com/css-modules/css-modules).

 This also makes use of webpack 2.